Why are black shelter dogs so often overlooked in favor of lighter colored dogs? I think there are two main reasons for this.

 My foster dog, Howdy. |

-weeks ago, we had a beautiful jet black pit bull puppy about 6 months old at
+We once had a beautiful jet black pit bull puppy about 6 months old at

 the shelter.
 He was in the bottom row of